BENEFITS AND UNDERWRITING

 - An analysis of loss trends is provided for purposes of targeting safety efforts, and members will also receive resources and tools to assist them in reducing injury and/or occupational-disease claim frequency.

 - The company's three-year L&I loss-history report is reviewed for premium and loss trends.
 The report must be in-line with the AGC Retro underwriting criteria established by an independent insurance underwriter and the AGC Retro Committee.
-Should protest to denial occur, review and recommendation by the independent underwriter and/or Retro Committee will also occur.

 - AGC Safety Team® membership must be achieved within eleven months of enrollment qualification.